Skip to product information

 Seeds

-Coriander is an annual spice and medicinal plant that originally comes from the Mediterranean, southern Europe, North Africa and the Middle East.
-Even in ancient times, people used this plant as medicine.
-The herb is also called insect weed because of its characteristic smell and protection against aphids and cabbage white butterfly.
-In the 15th century, perfume was made from this plant, but today the herb is mainly used as a spice.
-The fresh leaves can enrich almost every dish and the seeds are particularly valued in East Asian and Oriental cuisine.
+Coriander is an annual spice and medicinal plant that originally comes from the Mediterranean region, southern Europe, North Africa and the Middle East.
+Even in ancient times, people used this plant as medicine and it had digestive, anti-inflammatory, antioxidant, antibacterial and antifungal effects.
+Because of its characteristic smell and protection against aphids and cabbage white butterflies, the herb is also called insect herb.
+In the 15th century, perfume was made from this plant, but today the herb or seeds are mainly used as a spice.
+The fresh leaves can enrich almost any dish and the seeds are particularly valued in East Asian and Oriental cuisine.
 All parts of the plant are edible.

 General information